olliw42/mLRS/tools/st-drivers/README.md

 The versions for one and the same item may not always be consistent across the different sources.

-In this folder, the files of "STM32Cube MCU Components -> STM32Cube CMSIS -> STM32Cube CMSIS Devices" and "STM32Cube MCU Components -> STM32Cube HAL Drivers -> STM32Cube HAL Drivers" are included as git submodules.
+In this folder, the files of these sources are included as git submodules:
+- "STM32Cube MCU Components -> STM32Cube CMSIS -> STM32Cube CMSIS Devices"
+- "STM32Cube MCU Components -> STM32Cube HAL Drivers -> STM32Cube HAL Drivers"

 The CMSIS core is not included as git submodule, due to the size of the content in https://github.com/STMicroelectronics/cmsis_core, but by downloading the zip and deleting all unneeded content.
 Current version: @fe753d6 on Nov 21, 2022